Before you can begin job hunting, know which work visa is necessary to work in Luxembourg.

-As many in the EU know, those with citizenship in the EU and EEA countries, as well as Switzerland, do not need a work permit or work visa to work or apply for jobs in Luxembourg.
-Europeans with Croatian citizenship must still acquire a separate work permit for their first year of living and working in Luxembourg.
+Citizens of EU and EEA countries, as well as Switzerland, do not need a work visa for jobs in Luxembourg.
+Europeans with Croatian citizenship must still acquire a separate work permit for their first year in Luxembourg.

-Anyone who intends to stay longer than 90 days in the country must go to the local Municipal Office in Luxembourg to “declare” their arrival and intention to stay within the first week of arriving.
-An address registration certificate is also necessary to have, obtainable at the same Municipal Office, for all member of the family who decide to work and live in Luxembourg.
+Anyone who intends to stay longer than 90 days in the country must go to the local Municipal Office in Luxembourg to declare their arrival and intention to stay within the first week of arriving.
+An address registration certificate is also necessary, obtainable at the same Municipal Office, for all members of the family.
 Bring a passport or valid identity card for both visits.

-Like most EU countries, working in Luxembourg as a non-European requires more effort, paperwork and at times determination.
-If you arrive in Europe looking for jobs in Luxembourg, you’ll have 90 days to legally be in Luxembourg or the European Union to find work.
-As a non-European, coming to Europe for employment, self-employment, study, research, or joining a family member for longer than 90 days will require a residence permit.
+Like most EU countries, working in Luxembourg as a non-European requires more effort, paperwork, and at times determination.
+If you arrive looking for jobs in Luxembourg, you have 90 days to legally stay in Luxembourg to find work.
+As a non-European, coming to Luxembourg for work longer than 90 days requires a work visa.

 For internationals coming to Luxembourg via employment by a Luxembourg-based company, your employee contract is a good start for getting a residence permit on the basis of employment (although this means that quitting your job in Luxembourg terminates your visa).
 Apply for a residence permit as early as possible, ideally as soon as you have an employer contract.
-It might take a few months to process your application, so be conscious of which address receives your work permit.
-Your employer contract is a segway into obtaining a work permit, as long as it meets the following requirements:
+It might take a few months to process your application; be conscious of which address receives your Luxembourg work visa.
+Your employer contract is a segway into obtaining a work visa, as long as it meets the following requirements:

 - Your minimum wage is no less than €2,307.56 per month (as of August 2016)

 - You have a certificate for your profession (a degree in the field, for example)

-- If hired for manual skills, proof of two years’ experience and a certificate
+- For manual laborers: proof of two years’ experience and a certificate